cryptedsociety/Reverse-Shell/toodlertutorial.md

 <img width="1922" height="954" alt="image (70)" src="https://github.com/user-attachments/assets/80b8d89a-5d17-4d6f-868e-631c3ac3b86c" />

-Then inside the info.txt paste it inside the SERVER_ID = (your server ID)
+Then inside the server.py and client.py paste it inside the SERVER_ID = (your server ID)

 After that inside your server, right click your channel and press copy channel ID on the bottom of the menu.

 <img width="1922" height="954" alt="image (71)" src="https://github.com/user-attachments/assets/1eb75b0b-312b-41b2-ac17-91bfd1f8dffb" />

-Then inside the info.txt paste in your channel id inside CHANNEL_ID = (Your channel ID)
+Then inside the server.py and the client.py paste in your channel id inside CHANNEL_ID = (Your channel ID)

 # Done